NextmediaMa/youcan-pay-for-woocommerce/readme.txt

 == Changelog ==
 *** Changelog ***
-= 2.0.6 - 2022-04-21 =
+= 2.0.7 - 2022-04-21 =
-* Fixed bug resulting in the gateways form appearing twice
+* Fixed bug causing payments to not go through for some users

 For a complete list of changelog, please refer to the "Changelog" section of https://wordpress.org/plugins/youcan-pay-for-woocommerce/#developers